 Romania is Latin island in a Slavic sea.
 Due to its location, the country has had to encounter many invasions from its neighboring nations migrating through the area.
 In 1947, King Michael I was forced to resign, and the Communists took over Romania until December 1989.
 The country economy and resources were literally destroyed by the communist dictator’s giant building projects.
 Before 1989, more than 55% of the evangelicals living in Central and Eastern Europe were Romanian.
-A revolution arouse in 1989, Communism fell and a democratic political system was re-established.
-Romania developed closer ties with Western Europe, eventually joining the North Atlantic Treaty Organization in 2004 and became a full member of the European Union on January 1, 2007.
+A revolution arose in 1989, Communism fell, and a democratic political system was re-established.
+Romania developed closer ties with Western Europe, eventually joining the North Atlantic Treaty Organization in 2004, and became a full member of the European Union in 2007.
 The democratic system brought religious freedom, but instead of using this freedom to seek God, the predominant Christian Orthodox Romania is slowly being replaced by a rather pagan country.

 Building on the ministry experience developed during the communist regime, BIG, Churches with Global Impact (Josiah Venture’s partnering organization in Romania), has created a leadership development environment where Romanian evangelical leaders are challenged, helped to understand the times, and taught how to creatively address cultural changes with the gospel message.
 We pray that churches will make disciples who are passionate about discipling this next young generation.
 We also pray that passionate leaders of integrity will seize the opportunity to help the church further Christ’s kingdom in Romania.